synergy-inc/.github/profile/README.md

 SynergyOS: The One Source of truth for the enterprise.

-A centralized productivity platform for your files, emails, projects, and all your company information.
+A centralized productivity platform for your files, emails, projects, messages, compliance, governance, and all your company information.